 This is such a fun, rewarding and EASY DIY and they make such great gifts!
 Plus, they are so easily customized.
 Add a soap dish and a pretty gift sack and Mother’s Day is conquered!

 Update: After a few weeks, the flowers I added to the soap turned brown.
 Boo.
-I have since learned that it is better to use dried herbs.
-I haven’t tried it yet but it makes since that this is the safer and prettier way to make these types of soaps.
+I have since learned that it is better to use ONLY dried herbs.
 Find dried herbs HERE.